dnidever/gaussdecomp/README.md

 - hinoise.pro: The program that calculates the noise in each spectrum.
 You should set which velocity range to use.
 However, for most cubes the defaults should be okay.

+Note that I wrote this software as a first-year graduate student back in 2005 and I haven't had much time to optimize it since then.
+One of my goals is to translate it to python and speed it up.

 ## Example